DC Universe Online: Legends: Synopsis

-The comic begins right after Lex Luthor stabs Superman with a kryptonite spear, killing him (as depicted in the opening cinematic).
+The comic begins right after Lex Luthor stabs Superman with a kryptonite spear, killing him.
 Captain Cold, one of the supervillains at the battle, angrily tells Luthor to get away from Superman, calling him "a traitor to our world" and tries to freeze Superman to revive him later, but Luthor kills him, saying that Superman will not live again.

-Just as Luthor thinks that the world will finally be his, Brainiac's fleet descends upon the planet and releases hordes of Exobyte nanites upon every major country in the world, in order to record, collect, and destroy Earth's remaining metahumans.
+Just as Luthor thinks that the world will finally be his, Brainiac's fleet descends upon the planet and releases hordes of Exobyte nanites upon every major country in the world to record, collect, and destroy Earth's remaining metahumans.
 Brainiac contacts Luthor and tells him to activate the Enforcer robots that Luthor created for him to eradicate the rest of the population.
 Despite promising that Luthor would be made the leader of Earth for his cooperation, Brainiac reveals that he will digitize Luthor's mind, store it into his database, and have the Earth "deleted".
 Brainiac shuts down the weapon systems of Luthor's armor, and activates the Enforcers himself.

 Luthor manages to free himself from Brainiac's control using Black Adam's lightning, and leaves the now-mortal Adam to die at the hands of the Enforcers.
 He escapes to a LexCorp facility and uses a rocket there to retreat to a bunker in New Mexico.
 He flashes back to several years ago, when he first met Brainiac.
 During a board meeting, he was informed there was a security breach at "Laboratory K" in Antarctica: a nanite of extraterrestrial origin infiltrated the lab and downloaded most of the mainframe's data on metahumans before it was isolated and captured.
 Luthor arrived at the facility, and was contacted by Brainiac (who referred to himself as "Vril Dox of the planet Colu").
 Brainiac appealed to Luthor's ego and hatred of Superman, and convinced Luthor to cooperate with him.
 Within months, Luthor constructed factories for Brainiac on five continents, constantly producing Enforcers for him.

 At the New Mexico bunker, Luthor calls heroes and villains alike to join him at the bunker on every communication channel and electronic devices.
-He successfully recruits Ray Palmer, Power Girl, the Black Canary, the Blue Beetle, Doctor Fate, the August General in Iron, Mr. Freeze, the Cheetah, and Solomon Grundy.
+He successfully recruits Ray Palmer, Power Girl, Black Canary, Blue Beetle, Doctor Fate, August General in Iron, Mr. Freeze, Cheetah, and Solomon Grundy.